 "My hope," he said, "is to see all financial institutions make the upgrade without delay so everyone can start reaping the benefits and breathing a lot easier."

-For additional perspectives on the hottest topics in financial services, join us at Forum 2019 May 6-9 in Las Vegas.
-Learn best practices, gain valuable insights and take advantage of opportunities to connect with the best and brightest in Fintech.
+For additional perspectives on the hottest topics in financial services, learn more about Forum 2019 where we shared best practices, gained valuable insights and connected with the best and brightest in Fintech.